a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 &nbsp;
 &nbsp;
-## Exercise 6: Temperature Converter☑️
+## Bonus Assessment Exercise: Temperature Converter☑️
 Develop a GUI that implements a temperature converter application using Tkinter, allowing users to convert between Celsius and Fahrenheit.
 &nbsp;
 &nbsp;

-# Optional Exercises
+# Further Exercises
 ## Exercise 1:  Count characters
 Develop a GUI to count the number of vowels and consonants in the given string.
 Ask the user to enter the string For example